 Actually, you’re in a perfect place to start peer-to-peer fundraising!
 One of the key aspects of peer-to-peer is its ability to grow your list of contacts and increase donations in a short amount of time.
 Because you’re tapping into your network’s networks, you are able to reach a lot more people with peer-to-peer fundraising than you can with direct messaging.
 And the best part is that you don’t need a long list of preexisting contacts to start leveraging it as a tool for donor acquisition.
 All you need to get started is a small, core group of supporters.

 Our platform data has shown that the average active fundraising page brings in 7 donors and raises $568.
-That means that if even fifteen people created fundraising pages for your organization, you would raise $8,520 and bring in 105 donors, on average!
+That means if fifteen people create fundraising pages, you would raise $8,520 and bring in 105 donors on average!
 If you want to go the extra mile to get the ball rolling for those first fundraisers, you can create fundraising pages for them, with well thought out appeals and with all the appropriate branding.

 The point is that with even just a small number of active supporters, you can use peer-to-peer fundraising to exponentially increase donations and bring new supporters into the fold.

-In addition to your targeted campaign or events, an excellent way to continuously bring in new donors is to adopt a year-round fundraising program.
-By having a permanent year-round fundraising option on your website, you allow supporters to transform their life events – such as birthdays, anniversaries, or athletic milestones – into fundraising opportunities for your cause.
+In addition to your targeted campaign or events, adopt a year-round fundraising program to continuously bring in donors.
+Having this permanent, year-round option on your site gives supporters new opportunities.
+For example, they can transform their birthdays, anniversaries, or athletic milestones into fundraising opportunities for your cause.
 This allows you to continuously bring in new supporters and produce revenue, even when you’re not running a targeted campaign.